soylegendario/MicroservicesArchitecture/README.md

 I'm used MinimalApi because it's the simplest solution, I never used it before but I'm sure it's a good start.
 Surely for a real project I would use classic WebApi implementation.

+## Authentication
+APIs uses Basic Authentication to authenticate you, you need to provide the next username and password:
+   - Username: admin
+   - Password: admin

 ## Patterns used
    - Dependency injection (DI) using .Net Core framework
    - Sub/Pub pattern for event-driven architecture